Centre of Dance

 6. What is the Withdrawal Policy?

-30 days notice in writing.
+Tuition fees are non-refundable on/after September 1.
 Withdrawals are strongly discouraged as dancers will miss out on not only valuable physical activity, but positive mental health stimulation and community building as well.
 Extensive scientific and medical research has shown that physical activity and exercise have been linked to improved mental health in kids, teens and adults.
+If a dancer is unhappy with a class or style, a change can be made until December 31.

 7. What is the International Certification in Dance Studies Program?